 Fitting in exercise and losing the excess baby weight can be a major concern of new moms anywhere.
-Once you get the OK from your healthcare professional, then you can try to plan your exercise and healthy eating around your new schedule.
+Once you get the OK from your healthcare professional, you can try to plan your exercise and healthy eating around your new schedule.

 There are many exercises you can do at home.
 Try to plan your at-home activity for when the baby is sleeping.
 If you prefer a gym workout, see if you can find a gym that offers child care for your baby once he is old enough.
-Some fitness centers accept babies as young as 6 or 8 weeks old, and others begin at age 6 months.
+Some fitness centers accept babies as young as 6 or 8 weeks old, and others begin at age six months.

-Another great option for new moms, when the weather cooperates, is to take a daily walk with your baby in a stroller or carrier.
-This not only allows you some exercise and time out, it may also be beneficial for your baby.
+Another excellent option for new moms, when the weather cooperates, is to take a daily walk with your baby in a stroller or carrier.
+This not only allows you some exercise and time out, but it may also be beneficial for your baby.
 Spending time outdoors provides sensory stimulation and can potentially boost immunity and help establish good sleep patterns.

 You’ll want to know how to fit in your nursing around your exercise too.
-It’s recommended to feed your child or pump right before exercise, mostly for your own comfort, and wait one hour after exercise to pump or feed your child.
+It’s recommended to feed your child or pump right before exercise, mostly for your comfort, and wait one hour after exercise to pump or feed your child.
 Regular exercise does not appear to affect the nursing mom’s supply of breast milk.

 3. Lose weight at your own pace.

 Women with PCOS may have hyperinsulinemia, abnormally high levels of insulin, which is a hormone that controls blood sugar levels.
 This continuous high level of insulin can lead to weight gain.
-Add this to post-pregnancy weight and you may be feeling very motivated to get started on losing weight.
+Add this to post-pregnancy weight, and you may be feeling very motivated to get started on losing weight.
 Keep in mind that health professionals recommend trying to lose no more than 1-2 pounds per week while nursing.

 The good news is that breastfeeding may help you lose weight.
 Most women can expect milk production to burn about 500 calories per day.
-If you’re sedentary, you require approximately 1800 – 2000 calories per day, if you’re moderately active you require approximately 2000 – 2200 calories and if you’re active you require approximately 2200 – 2400 calories per day postpartum.
+If you’re sedentary, you require approximately 1800 – 2000 calories per day, if you’re moderately active you require approximately 2000 – 2200 calories, and if you’re active, you require approximately 2200 – 2400 calories per day postpartum.
 (Check out your exercise intensity here.)
 Keep in mind that nursing moms shouldn’t consume less than 1500 calories per day.